 The Silva Explorer Pro may the best survival compass with its Hi-Vis color 4X luminous dial for navigating in low light conditions.

 How to Choose the Best Hiking and Backpacking Compass

 - Storing and Caring for Your Compass

 Why bother using a compass?
 We’ve already talked briefly about some potentially valuable benefits of choosing to use a compass over other devices for navigation.
-Let’s dive in briefly to several great reasons many people choose a compass companion.

 Many people choose to keep compasses around for a backup.
 Sometimes that in a survival kit, the car trunk, or on the dash of a boat for navigation when the “lights go out”.
 We all know that batteries and electricity, no matter the source, may run out in certain situations.